When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 “I wanted to see if I could fight.
 And the spiders—they were going to follow me.”

-“Shield Spiders are notorious for tracking and killing prey across thousands of leagues.
+“Shield Spiders are notorious for tracking and killing prey across dozens of miles.
 You were wise not to run.”

 “I guess.
 But I wanted to fight.
 To see if I could.”